Which is more important to you: Piece of mind or Peace of Mind?

 What if you bumped your number up to 10?
 What would that look like?

-Now, think of a something that bothers you, a complaint or criticism old or new.
+Now, think of something that bothers you, maybe a time someone criticized you or a complaint you hear yourself repeat often.
 Is this worth giving up your feeling good?
 Is this something you want to carry with you into the future?
 Is this worth losing your peace of mind?
 Try to see it from outside the normal habitual thinking of the brain.
 How important is feeling good to you?

-Life will bring about many opportunities to play with this, test it and so have fun with it.
-Anytime something comes up and ruffles your feathers, gets you activated in a negative way – ask yourself – “Is this worth my PEACE OF MIND?
+Play around with this and have fun.
+Anytime something comes up and ruffles your feathers, gets you activated in a negative way – ask yourself, What can I learn about myself from this situation?